How do we stop the next round of games industry mass layoffs?

 Vincke had more advice for fellow company leaders when I spoke to him at GDC - albeit, advice he doesn't expect to be heeded.
 "It's never going to happen, what I'm saying, but it should be about the love of the material, of the craft of what you're doing, creating the feeling in players, which is really what most developers aspire to.

 "And that's so easily exploited, right?
 It so often gets exploited.
 There's a lot of developers who are left brain only, not necessarily right brain - I don't remember which one is the one that goes for profits!
-I'm not saying that it's bad that companies to seek out profit, but you don't necessarily have to sacrifice everything for its sake.
+I'm not saying that it's bad that companies seek out profit, but you don't necessarily have to sacrifice everything for its sake.
 Especially if you take a little bit of a longer term view.
 If you have a strategic view, don't make those tactical mistakes, you'll be all the better for it, and you'll get better games and you'll make even more profits.
 You just have to be a little patient."